ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-existing-customer}
 {: faq}

 Yes. {{site.data.keyword.cloud_notm}} for VMware requires customers to comply with vendor software agreements as part of the {{site.data.keyword.cloud_notm}} Services Agreement.
 If you do not provide usage tracking through Usage Meter, you risk falling out of support and compliance and incur billing errors on usage.
-For more information, see the [{{site.data.keyword.cloud_notm}} Services Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304&cc=us&lc=en).
+For more information, see the [{{site.data.keyword.cloud_notm}} Services Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304&cc=us&lc=en){: external}.

 IBM Cloud Services Agreement (CSA) and applicable attachments and transaction documents are the complete agreement under which customers can order Cloud Services, which might consist of {{site.data.keyword.cloud_notm}} Services or other services to support use of Cloud Services that {{site.data.keyword.IBM_notm}} provides ({{site.data.keyword.IBM_notm}} products) or cloud or other services that a third-party such as Broadcom provides that customers acquire from {{site.data.keyword.IBM_notm}} (non-{{site.data.keyword.IBM_notm}} products).